Tax guide

 Final takeaway

 House property count can affect form choice.
 Interest and loss treatment need care.
 Simplified form eligibility still has exclusions.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+Treat this as one part of the full AY 2026-27 filing picture — a clean return rests on consistent, document-supported treatment across every schedule and income head.